 The next morning when Malek arose, he was shocked to find Rana sweating and breathing heavily.
 He called for the personal healer who rushed to check on Rana’s condition.
 A minute of frowning and shakes of her head, the healer ordered Malek from the tent.

 Several days later the news was spread through the tribe, Rana was unwell yet stable…the child, a wee boy, had arrived prematurely and stillborn.

 Rana recovered slowly, yet she didn’t say a single word for weeks.
 Malek never witnessed her cry, though he stayed with her constantly through that time.
 Malek accepted condolences, prepared for the funeral, fed his wife, for she refused to eat otherwise, and continued to keep things running.
 One day he found Rana glaring at him, the first emotion he’d seen from her for weeks.
 Malek didn’t ask why, or press any further, for she needed a way to vent her sadness and pain, and he was willing to take on the punishment.

 Half a year later, Rana wished to have another child and, though hesitant, Malek agreed.
 Malek made sure the greatest care was given to Rana from the moment she announced her second pregnancy.
 Maids waited on her every move and Rana, though annoyed with the presence, gave in quietly.

 Seven months later a healthy baby girl was born to a relieved father and loving mother.
 The couple named her Fariha, for she was a child with a happy smile.
 Malek adored her, doting on her every moment of his free time.
 Rana often smiled at the pair, at their happiness and carefree aura.

 Two years later everything was going splendidly for the tribe, and business was stronger than ever.
-Their newest partnership were with the province of Meddo, a party of human nomads visited Malek’s camp to clinch the deal.
+Their newest partnership was with the province of Meddo, a party of human nomads visited Malek’s camp to clinch the deal.
 Malek was joyous to see the party happily welcomed to his camp and the deals went smoothly.
-There was dancing and feasting and when the nomads left two months later, the tribe had become great friends with them.
+There were dancing and feasting and when the nomads left two months later, the tribe had become great friends with them.